aclark4life/python-packages-doc/features.rst

-In addition to displaying the number of times a package has been downloaded from the Python Package Index, ``pythonpackages.com`` displays the number of times a package has been featured on ``pythonpackages.com``:
+In addition to displaying the number of times a package has been downloaded from the Python Package Index, ``pythonpackages.com`` displays the number of times a package has been featured on ``pythonpackages.com``.
+Just click on a package's "featured" link in the "Recent entries" section, or one of the packages listed under the "Most downloaded" column to the left.

 .. image:: https://github.com/aclark4life/pythonpackages-docs/raw/master/features04.png

 Exciting too! ;-)

-Just click on a package's "featured" link in the "Recent entries" section, or one of the packages listed under the "Most downloaded" column to the left.

-This concludes an overview of three of ``pythonpackages.com``'s core
+This concludes a description of three of ``pythonpackages.com``'s core
 features:

   - Displaying the number of times a package has been downloaded from the